One call is currently open for:

 - Choice of research projects to select and rank two of the proposed research projects

 - Templates for recommendation letters

-The application must be submitted through our website, before April 13th, 2018 at midnight (Marseille time), as a SINGLE PDF DOCUMENT containing:
+The application must be submitted through our website, before April 20th, 2018 (NEW DEADLINE) at midnight (Marseille time), as a SINGLE PDF DOCUMENT containing:

 - A resume (with copy of the obtained degrees)